jason-dark/supabase-drizzle/README.md

 ## Overview

-**`supabase-drizzle`** lets you manage Postgres RLS policies with Drizzle-like syntax, just as you manage your Postgres schema..
+**`supabase-drizzle`** lets you manage Postgres RLS policies with Drizzle-like syntax, just as you manage your Postgres schema.

 ---